 The xiphoid process serves as a point of reference on where to safely insert the needle for this procedure.
 It helps reduce the likelihood of getting the lungs punctured.

 - CPR: Locating the xiphoid process is the first step in performing cardiac compressions.
 Find the xiphoid process by feeling the lower section of the sternum.
-Place 2 fingers above the xiphoid process.
-Then, place the heel of the hand right above the finger closest towards the head of the person to be given CPR.
+Place two fingers above the xiphoid process.
+Then, place the heel of the hand right above the finger closest toward the head of the person to be given CPR.

 That is the optimal location.
 If you go above or below that point, the compressions will not be sufficient to keep blood moving to the heart.

 Xiphoid process pain is widely considered to be a self-limiting condition.
 It does not need any aggressive medical management.
 Treatment is typically focused on underlying causes.
 For example, if the pain is associated with cardiac conditions, treatment will be focused on the cardiac condition.
 Physicians also have to ensure that vital internal organs won't be harmed by damage to the xiphoid process, such as in the case of fracture.